jeffozozo/CS3005-Robot-Starter/RobotWarz_spec.md

     Dead Robot - X: Robots cannot move through a dead robot.
 These act like Mounds as well.

+**Arena Setup**

+When you run the arena, load your parameters from a config file using argc and argv[] to specify the filename.
+(Don't do it like we did in the image processor with stdin).
+This will allow you to interact with the game while it is running.
+Follow these specifications exactly and config files will be portable across arenas:

+Arena_Size:Height Width
+Max_Rounds:10000
+Sleep_interval:0.5
+Game_State_Live:true (or false)
+Flamethrowers:5
+Pits:5
+Mounds:5

 **sample run**

 You are free to print out the arena state however you like.
 One way might be to print a grid, like so.
 Note in this example, the robot is designated with an R and a special character to enable the viewer to distinguish which robot is which:

  ```
+./RobotWarz config.txt

+...

          =========== starting round 15 ===========

      0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19